This article will discuss the many benefits of DRIP investing for both the investor and the companies that establish Dividend Reinvestment Plans.

 This means the dollar-cost averaging investor has a benefit of 3.8%; not only that, the average share price cost is $964 rather than $10 per share.

-Advantages of Dividend Reinvestment Plans for the Corporation
+3 Advantages of DRIPS for the Corporation

-5. Generating Extra Investment Capital
+1. Generating Extra Investment Capital

 But when you invest in a DRIP and receive your dividend in the form of shares or invest in extra stocks in your DRIP, the shares come from the company’s private share reserves.